amoore/r_kansascity/sidebar.md

 > **Upcoming Events and Meetups**

->> Join the [facebook group](http://www.facebook.com/home.php?sk=group_138337269570647) since that is often used to schedule meetups.

->> Many of us get together for trivia every Tuesday night at [Gambal's](http://www.facebook.com/gambals) in Westport at 8pm.

 >> **[KC Reddit Chat:](http://kcreddit.com/speak/)** Join us in the [KC Reddit Chat](http://kcreddit.com/speak/).
 Chat with real KC Redditors today.
 You won't regret it until you do.
 Join #r/kansascity on freenode.